waltmo147/GHSAB-Website/documents/team-contract.md

 2. To what goals do we all commit?
   To finish the project on time
+  To each contribute the same amount of work and hold each other accountable and to a high standard

 3. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)
   Good communication.
   If you are going to work on a part of the project, let others know.
+  If you can't complete a task, let the others know.
+  If you won't be able to meet up with the team, let us know.

 4. By what means and how frequently will we meet or communicate?